HenryCNH/Deep-Learning-Project---Crowd-Counting/README.md

 There are 2000 images in the dataset.

-Please go to the link below to download the dataset. https://www.kaggle.com/datasets/fmena14/crowd-counting
+Please go to the link below to download the dataset:

+https://www.kaggle.com/datasets/fmena14/crowd-counting